About Merit

 Economy & Demographics

 Merit's local economy is a reflection of the city's agricultural heritage and small-town character.
 The backbone of the community is its network of family-owned farms and ranches, which produce a variety of crops and livestock.
-Merit is home to a thriving small business sector, with local shops, restaurants, and service providers catering to the needs of People.
+Merit is home to a thriving small business sector, with local shops, restaurants, and service providers catering to the needs of residents.
 Major employers in the area include the Merit Independent School District, which is a significant source of jobs, as well as a few larger companies that have established operations in this Hunt County city.

 Elections & Voter Records